-Sample collection consisted of both grab samples (approximately 2 minute sample filling period) in tedlar bags as well as 8-hour samples collected in summa canisters in the main office.
+Sample collection consisted of both grab samples (approximately 2 minute sample filling period) in tedlar bags as well as 8-hour samples collected in summa canisters in the main office in Stoney Point High School.
 The summa canisters were placed in the breathing zone and allowed to sit undisturbed for a period of 8 hours.